poncito/AnonymousEnums.jl/README.md

 Enums without named instances.

-The macro `Base.@enum` creates _named_ instances for the subtypes of `Enum`.
-Having to provide a unique names to those instances can be problematic sometimes.
+The `Base.@enum` macro creates _named_ instances for the subtypes of `Enum`.
+However, providing unique names for those instances can sometimes be problematic, especially when it comes to code generation.
-This is particularly true for code generation.

-In order to circumvent those issues, some packages (see e.g. [EnumX.jl](https://github.com/fredrikekre/EnumX.jl)) provide alternatives to the `Base.@enum` macro, where the strategy consists in implementing those instances in a module.
+To address these issues, some packages (such as [EnumX.jl](https://github.com/fredrikekre/EnumX.jl)) offer alternatives to the `Base.@enum` macro.
+These alternatives involve implementing instances in a module.

-This package goes one step further and simply does not name the instances at all!
-The idea is that knowing the subtype of `Enum` should be enough to make sense of the values of an enum.
-Hence, it is should be possible to manipulate the instance through their symbol.
-Also, since the Julia compiler propagates constant symbols, no performance impact should be expected.
+This package takes it a step further by not naming the instances at all!
+The idea is that knowing the subtype of `Enum` should be sufficient to understand the values of an enum.
+Therefore, it should be possible to manipulate the instances using their symbols.
+Additionally, since the Julia compiler propagates constant symbols, no performance impact is expected.

 ## Usage

-The package provides the (exported) `@anonymousenum` macro to create an `Enum` subtype.
-The macro can be used like `Base.@enum`.
+The package provides the exported `@anonymousenum` macro for creating an `Enum` subtype.
+This macro can be used similarly to `Base.@enum`.

 ```julia
 julia> @anonymousenum Fruit::UInt8 begin